Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 Every dog owner has a story about their mischievous puppy chewing on their designer shoes or digging scratch marks into their favorite handbag.
 But this doesn’t have to be you.
 Keeping your puppy away from the Gucci is as easy as looking up—use hooks or shelves to keep bags and shoes organized and in pristine condition.
 Instead of kicking off your shoes, place them immediately in the closet, and don’t forget to close the door.

 If the unthinkable happens and your puppy sinks their teeth into a beloved item, don’t be angry.
 Remember, these items look and smell like your puppy’s chew toys—plus they trigger an exciting reaction from you!
-Stay calm, offer to trade the puppy for a tasty treat, and resolve to do a more thorough job of puppy proofing.
+Stay calm, offer to trade the puppy for a tasty treat, like Ollie Healthy Dog Treats, and resolve to do a more thorough job of puppy proofing.

 Puppies are quick to find trouble and require constant supervision.
 If you or a responsible household member aren’t able to keep your eyes on your puppy, return the puppy to their crate or secure playpen with a safe positive distraction such as a food-stuffed toy.